 Given that, the late French Sceptic Renaud Leclet provided us with a far more convincing explanation.
 Instead of attributing all planes and helicopters to average citizens like you and me, he considered them as military helicopters testing both the physics of the craft and the psychological reactions of the locals.

 To me, it seems to be the most likely explanation of this wave of sightings.
-But can it account for everything?
+But it may need to be enlarged and include non-conventional military aircraft.

 A UFO over Ars Sur Moselle?